-Students admitted to the STS major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the STS major prior to Autumn 2020 may be eligible to complete a retired set of major requirements.
+For more information, please check with your major advisor.

-The Science, Technology, and Society curriculum advances the four core IAS learning objectives.
+The Science, Technology, and Society curriculum advances the five core IAS learning objectives.
 Students taking courses and/or majoring in Science, Technology, and Society: